William & Mary Tribe men's soccer

-The William & Mary Tribe men's soccer team represents the College of William & Mary in NCAA Division I college soccer.
-The team belongs to the Colonial Athletic Association and plays home games at Albert-Daly Field.
+The William & Mary Tribe men's soccer team represents the College of William & Mary in NCAA Division I. The team belongs to the Colonial Athletic Association and plays home games at Albert-Daly Field.
 As of the 2023 season, the Tribe are led by 20th-year head coach Chris Norris.
 The team has an all-time record 580–357–123 (.605) since its founding in 1967.
 The Tribe have made 15 appearances in the NCAA tournament with a combined record of 9–15–2.